vfsfitvnm/ViMusic/README.md

 </p>

 ## Features
-- Play any non-age-restricted song/video from YouTube Music
+- Play (almost) any song or video from YouTube Music
 - Background playback
 - Cache audio chunks for offline playback
 - Search for songs, albums, artists videos and playlists